andreamoleri/DataArchitecture/README.md

 implications—is essential to maintain optimal database performance and efficiency.

 ### Cassandra Optimization
 Cassandra, unlike MongoDB, does not require specific operations to optimize certain queries.
 This is because Cassandra assumes that the data model has already been designed optimally to ensure maximum performance.
-As explained in previous chapters, Cassandra’s architecture is based on the distribution of data across multiple nodes and on a data model that favors rapid writes and scalable reads.
+As explained in previous chapters, Cassandra's architecture is based on the distribution of data across multiple nodes and on a data model that favors rapid writes and scalable reads.
 In this context, performance optimization mainly depends on the initial design of the data model.

 In Cassandra, the focus is on data de-normalization and creating tables in such a way that the main queries can be executed with maximum efficiency.
 This approach translates into: